 Call Dr. Donnelly Book Consult

-Everything you need to know about the MCAT scoring system — from section scales and percentiles to what constitutes a competitive score for medical school.
+Everything you need to know about MCAT scores and MCAT results release dates — from section scales and percentiles to what makes a good score for your med school application.

 Scoring Basics